English ENGLISH|Español ESPAÑOL | OUR LOCATION | MAKE AN APPOINTMENT | (305) 445-4646

 Understanding Sedation Dentistry

 While the use of sedation during dental procedures is clearly necessary, the problem that arises most in the field is that not all dentists are qualified to administer it.
 While the practice is not typically taught in most graduate programs, schools like Case Western Reserve are beginning to introduce training for moderate sedation into its curriculum.
 Before visiting a dentist with the intention of receiving sedatives, be sure to learn of their educational background and qualifications.
-At Miami Dental Sedation Spa, our professionals are well trained and highly qualified to meet any and all of your sedation needs.
-We welcome you to visit our website and explore the many ways in which we can help you overcome your dental phobia and receive the dental care that you deserve.

 See What Our Clients Say